hoostus/prime-harvesting/README.md

 exactly what retirees do.
 Have a metric that follows this?
 - Mortality-weighted shortfall calculations from Gardner's paper.
 - Look at how bond percentages change with monthly Prime Harvesting.
+- PMT Prime.
+- Look at how valuation/expected returns in PMT does long term smoothing
+- Try putting Pye's higher rate with Siegel & Waring's average lifespan Does it tilt TOO much towards early income?
+- Map early income tilts from PMT shapes against Bernicke & Blanchett's research on actual retiree spending.
+- The results for Pye still seem wrong.
+It should always be lower than what PMT gives but I see it sometimes higher (e.g. the graphs in my post).
+What's up with that?